elasticpath/react-pwa-reference-storefront/documentation/installing.md

 layout: master
 permalink: /documentation/installing/
 title: Installation
-weight: 2
+weight: 3
 ---
 # Installing React Reference Storefront

 ## Prerequisite

 Ensure that the correct installation option is selected for the instance your instance.
-The options are:
-- Locally
-- Remotely

 ### Running React Reference Storefront